Sometimes, the most powerful psychoactive substances on Earth can be found growing right in your garden.

 LSA Adulteration & Contamination

-LSA itself isn’t dangerous, but there are a number of ways contaminants or adulterants can find their way onto the seeds or seed extracts — some of which bring additional risk of side effects.
+LSA itself isn’t dangerous, but there are a number of ways contaminants or adulterants can find their way onto the seeds or seed extracts — some of which bring an additional risk of side effects.

 Morning Glory Seeds May Be Coated In Chemicals